 Juliette De Maeyer & Dominique Trudel

-Henrik Bødker, Ph.D, is Associate Professor at the Media and Journalism Studies Department at Aarhus University, Denmark .
+Henrik Bødker, Ph.D, is Associate Professor at the Media and Journalism Studies Department at Aarhus University, Denmark.
 He has published on various intersections between popular culture and media, e.g. music and magazines.
-In addition to questions related to digital archives, he is currently focusing on how digital technologies and practices are related to the circulation and temporalities of journalism.
+In addition to questions related to digital archives, he is currently working with how digital technologies and practices relate to changed patterns of circulation and new temporalities of journalism.